.

 2. Infrastructure Assessment

 • Existing investments: Labs need to evaluate their current technological landscape.
-If there's already a significant investment in laboratory software systems like cloud storage, or if the lab has a highly interoperable LIS system or LIMS system, an in-house laboratory billing solution might be the best fit.
+If there's already a significant investment in laboratory software systems like cloud storage, or if the lab has a highly interoperable LIS system or LIMS system, an in-house laboratory billing platform might be the best fit.

 3. Control vs. Expertise